 When you make toffee with white granulated sugar, as you cook the mixture the sugar caramelizes, giving the candy a brown color and delicious caramel flavor.

-Here are some helpful hints for making Brown Sugar Toffee:
+Helpful hints for making Brown Sugar Toffee:

 - Use either light or dark brown sugar to make this candy.